MonkeManX/monkemanx.github.io/content/articles/Numerical_methods.md

 b^2 + c^2 = 1 \implies c = \sqrt{1 - b^2} = \sqrt{1 - \beta^2/\alpha}
 $$

-Next we want to ivnestigate the stabiltiy, for this we need the inverse:
+Next we want to investigate the stabiltiy, for this we need the inverse:

 $$
 A^{-1} = \frac{1}{\alpha-\beta^2}